 Jam & Cream Cheese Pastries

-Warm, flaky puff pastry rolls with a jam and cream cheese filling.
+Easy-to-make warm and flaky puff pastry rolls with a jam and cream cheese filling.

 - 1 sheet frozen puff pastry, thawed

 - 1 & 1/2 tablespoons of cream cheese, at room temperature

 - 1 tablespoon water